Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 In the above sentence, the universal concatenation quantifier ($\forall^* x^{(2)}$) in conjunction with the two existential ones ($\exists x^{(1)}, \exists y^{(1)} $) describe that every filter instance is connected with two distinct pipe instances, and these interactions are implemented consecutively.
 The arguments of $\#$ express the connection of a filter entry (resp. output) port with a pipe output (resp. entry) port excluding by definition erroneous port connections.
 Then, the subformula after the big conjunction ensures that no more than one filter entry port will be connected to the same pipe output port.

 \end{exa}

 \begin{exa} \textbf{(Parametric Repository)} Repository architecture involves two types of components, namely repository and data accessor \cite{Cl:Do}.
 Repository component is unique and all data accessors are connected to it.
 No connection among data accessors exists.
-Both repository and data accessors have one port each denoted by $p_r,p_d$, respectively (Figure \ref{rep}).
+Both repository and data accessors have one port each denoted by $p_r,p_d$, respectively.
+Figure \ref{rep} shows an instantiation of the architecture with four data accessors.

-The subsequent FOEIL sentence $\psi$ characterizes the parametric repository architecture.
+The subsequent FOEIL sentence $\psi$ characterizes the parametric Repository architecture.
 Variable set $\mathcal{X}^{(1)}$ refers to instances of repository component and variable set $\mathcal{X}^{(2)}$ to instances of data accessor component.
 Then, the use of the universal concatenation operator combined with the existential one serves to encode that each of the data accessor instances interact with the repository instance in consecutive order.

 \end{exa}